Interview Preparation Guide

 - foreign operations

-To locate the above information first visit the Office of Career Development & Placement and pick up or review recruiting information provided by the companies.
+To locate the above information first visit the Center for Career Development and pick up or review recruiting information provided by the companies.
 The reference desk at the library may have numerous resources available.

 |The key references to begin with are:|